 Sorted by: serial pernum

-The primary goal of running describe is to see what variables you have and what they’re called.
-The variable labels will help you understand what they mean.
-But it will frequently also let you start a “to do list” of issues you need to address before analyzing the data.
+You’ll also want to start a “to do list” of issues you need to address before analyzing the data.
 Here are some issues brought out by running describe on this data set:

-Since you’re using a single data set from a single year, you don’t need year and datanum to tell you where each observation comes from.
+Since you’re using a single data set from a single year, you probably don’t need year and datanum to tell you where each observation comes from.

 You have both household weight (hhwt) and person weight (pwt) variables even though this is supposed to be an unweighted sample.